Benjamin Herder: Career

 While the Kulturkampf was threatening to silence the expression of Catholic life, Janssen's Geschichte des deutschen Volkes began its triumphant course, and carried, for the first time, Catholic research into wide Protestant circles.
 The last ten years of Herder's existence crowned his life-work.
 Quite apart from the individual volumes of the various Collections and of the Apologies already mentioned, he produced, among other works, the "Real-Encyklopädie der christlichen Alterthümer" by F. X. Kraus, the new edition of the "Kirchenlexikon", Knecht's "Praktischer Kommentar zur biblischen Geschichte", the "Bibliothek für Länder- und Völker-kunde", the "Jahrbuch der Naturwissenschaften", Pastor's "Geschichte der Päpste", the "Staatslexikon der Görres-Gesellschaft", the "Archiv für Literature und Kirchengeschichte des Mittelalters" by Denifle and Franz Ehrle, and the "Bibliothek für katholische Pädagogik".

 Thus Benjamin activity as a publisher mirrored the Catholic revival in Germany in the 19th century.
 He selected the themes for literary treatment.
 He personally discovered the majority.
 In no undertaking did he allow material gain to be the deciding factor; even in times of crisis–and of such he encountered more than one, beginning with the Baden uprising of 1848, right through the wars which raged between 1859 and 1871, down to the Kulturkampf which crippled the resources of both clergy and people–the end in view alone determined his decision.
 Thoroughly alive to his grave responsibility as a publisher, he devoted extraordinary care to the training of capable and conscientious assistants.
 His partner, Franz Joseph Hutter (b. at Ravensburg, 25 November 1840) issued from the ranks of these "pupils".
 His essentially practical nature happily complemented Benjamin's idealism, which even repeated warnings had not been able to shake.
 New branches were established to open a wider market than the older establishments at Freiburg and Strasburg afforded.
 In 1873 were founded the St. Louis (U. S. A.) branch, under the management of Joseph Gummersbach, and the Munich branch under Herder's brother-in-law, Adolf Streber, and in 1886 that at Vienna, while enterprises of even greater promise were contemplated.
-In 1863 Herder married Emilie Streber, the accomplished daughter of Franz Seraph Streber, professor at the Munich University, and celebrated as a numismatist.
+In 1863 Herder married Emilie Streber, the accomplished daughter of Franz Seraph Streber, professor at the Ludwig-Maximilians-Universität München, and celebrated as a numismatist.
 His alliance with the Streber family introduced Herder to a circle of men who played an important part in the Catholic revival in Germany.
 It was also contemporaneous with a more active movement in the Church.
 He was handicapped throughout by great physical sufferings.